 - In the Windows system tray, double-click on the Shadowsocks icon.
 This will launch the "Edit Servers" window.

 - Next to Server IP, enter the IP address of the Mullvad bridge server you want to use as your entry location.
-To get the IP address go to our Servers page and uncheck "OpenVPN" and "WireGuard" to show only the bridge servers.
+To get the IP address go to our Servers page and make sure "Bridge" is selected.
 Then click on a bridge server to show the IPv4 address.

 - Next to Server Port, enter 443.